quantmind/pulsar/docs/source/api.rst

 .. _pulsar_primitives:

-Pulsar is built on top of a set of **primitive** classes which handle the different aspects of the concurrent framework.
+Pulsar is built on top of a set of **primitive** classes which handle the different aspects of the asynchronous concurrent framework.
 These primitive classes are:

 * :class:`Deferred` the primitive for handling asynchronous execution.
 * :class:`Actor` the primitive for handling parallel execution.